Community Report

 Video: Celebrating teaching excellence in our community

-2024/25 UCalgary Teaching Award recipients share their wisdom in this brief summary of reflection videos from the Celebration of Teaching event.
+2024/25 UCalgary Teaching Award recipients share their wisdom in these reflection videos from the Celebration of Teaching event.

 Experiential Learning

-At UCalgary, we’re committed to ensuring every student has the chance to engage in at least one experiential learning opportunity during their time here.
+At UCalgary, we’re committed to ensuring all students have meaningful opportunities to access and engage in experiential learning.
 Through strong collaboration with campus units, we’re making this vision a reality.
-From labs and classrooms to communities and lecture halls, experiential learning is happening all around us, giving students practical skills they can carry with them long after graduation.
+From labs and classrooms to communities, experiential learning is happening all around us, giving students practical knowledge and skills they can carry with them long after graduation.

 One summer student’s exploration of social media virality